daniel-mar/daniel-mar/README.md

 ### Hello!👋 I'm Daniel Martinez.
 A painter turned self taught full stack developer
 Attending Coding Dojo's Immersive Software Development bootcamp to be more efficient at learning new stacks and become an overall better developer.
 I am passionate about personal growth and continued learning!

-#### I practice algorithms with JavaScript using prompts and sites such as CodeWars!
+#### Here you'll find a collection of projects and algorithm practice.
+I practice algorithms with JavaScript using prompts and sites such as CodeWars!

-### Check out a few websites I built hosted on Github pages!
+## Technical Projects
 Countdown Timer
 ##### https://daniel-mar.github.io/countdown-timer/index.html
 HTML, CSS, JavaScript: Used JavaScript for calculating and outputting the difference in time for my bootcamp graduation and current date.